-Unison and Accent is a little more interesting because it’s more about how you perform.
+This feature adds a new dimension of expression to your playing.
 It doubles the voice for melody lines (right hand) and adds accents to target notes triggered by velocity.
-It gives you a different way to approach your performance and adds a new dimension to your playing.
+It gives you a different way to approach your performance and makes you think more about dynamics.

-As well as performing your music, the DGX-670 is great for recording, too, with an onboard 16-track MIDI recorder.
-The built-in recorder provides up to 80 minutes of 16-bit/44.1 kHz recording with 20 MB of internal storage (USB flash drives can be used).
+A 16-track MIDI recorder.
+The built-in recorder provides up to 80 minutes of 16-bit/44.1 kHz recording with 20 MB of internal storage (you can use USB flash drives).

 The DGX-670 is the ideal home digital piano for a few reasons.
 Firstly, it looks, sounds, and feels great.
 Secondly, it’s portable if you want to move it around the house, and lastly, you can add a three-pedal stand if you want a stationary digital piano look.

-The onboard recording is great for recording ideas, and if you want to develop them further, you can plug it into your DAW.
+The onboard recording is excellent for capturing ideas, and if you’re going to develop them further, you can plug it into your DAW.

 DGX keyboards are relatively cheap compared to very high-end stage pianos, which sometimes meant the build quality suffered.
-One of the biggest upgrades for the DGX-670 is the improved build quality.
+One of the most significant upgrades for the DGX-670 is the improved build quality.
 It looks and feels a bit more expensive than previous DGX keyboards.

 It weighs not much under 50 lbs, so it might seem a little heavy, but it’s worth it.
 It now feels like those lovely hammer action keys are housed in a solid unit.
 The same can be said for the buttons and controls; nothing feels or looks cheap.

-If you want something with more of a piano-only feel, Kawai is usually a good place to start.
-The ES110 isn’t a flagship model by any means, but it’s light, compact, feels good, and sounds like a Kawai (which is awesome).
+If you want something with more of a piano-only feel, Kawai is usually an excellent place to start.
+The ES120 isn’t a flagship model by any means, but it’s light, compact, feels good, and sounds like a Kawai (which is incredible).